Spearfishing trips for the whole family.

 Inagua Camp (Bahamas)

 Clearest water in the world!
-Inagua is the southernmost island of the Bahamas and it’s best kept secret.
+Inagua is the southernmost island of the Bahamas and its best kept secret.
 No trigger mechs means you’ll be using pole spears or Hawaiian slings, but it also means you’ll find bigger fish in shallower water.
 Great for beginners.
 Advanced spearos can join a remote beach camp on uninhabited Little Inagua.
 Species: Grouper (red, black, nassau, tiger, marbled), snapper (mangrove, grey, red, yellowtail), parrotfish, conch, lobster

 Starting at $2,250 per diver